stats60/stats60.github.io/prospectus/index.md

 - Final project presentation (5%)
 - Section attendance and participation (20%)

 The one lowest quiz and problem set grades will each be dropped to compute the final grade.
+Each quiz and written assignment will count equally towards the final grade, based on a percentage of available points.

 **Grading scale**.
 The grading scale will be as follows: